EuResist: History

 The consortium completed its commitment to the European Union in late 2008, at which time the EuResist system became available on line.

 The first five partners mentioned above continued to form a non-profit organization that maintains the system, expands the database with new clinical and genomical records and updates the prediction engines accordingly.
 As of mid-2010, an average of 600 queries are submitted to the EuResist system every quarter.

-Recognition
+In 2010, it was reportedly the first decision support system of its kind to be available for free use online for customised highly active antiretroviral therapy for HIV.

+Awards

 On June 1, 2009, EuResist received a Computerworld honors program laureate award, a global program honoring individuals and organizations that use information technology to benefit society.